xareelee/ObjCJSONLikeDescription/README.md

 Unicodifying Descriptions Of NSFoundation Objects (Installable)
 =================================================

-This patch source is a submodule of [XAspectPatches][] using [XAspect][].
+This source is an aspect patch using [XAspect][].
 You can install this via CocoaPods.

-	pod 'XAspectPatches/Foundation_UnicodifyingDescriptionsOfObjects'
+	pod 'XAspect-Foundation_UnicodifyingDescriptionsOfObjects'

-or

-	pod 'Foundation_UnicodifyingDescriptionsOfObjects', :git => 'https://github.com/xareelee/Foundation_UnicodifyingDescriptionsOfObjects'
+or dragging files in `AspectFiles/` into your project manually.

 Summary
 -------